Nahlabee/nemo/README.md

 - Euler number before topo correction LH
 - Euler number after topo correction RH

-2) python3 -m ./qc/qc_fsqc.py
+2) `python3 -m qc/qc_fsqc.py`

+This script will generate a report for each subject and a csv file for group statistics name 'fsqc-results.csv'.

 Three configurations are available.
 Choose the one you want to use by uncommenting the corresponding lines in the qc_fsqc.py file.
 - Run FSQC on a single subject
 - Run FSQC on a group of subjects
 - Run FSQC only on hippocampus and amygdala segmentations

-This script will generate a report for each subject and a csv file for group statistics name 'fsqc-results.csv'.
+If QC has already been performed on one or several subjects, you can run FSQC on the remaining subjects by providing a subject list.
+After that, the group-level analysis can be run on the subjects who have successfully completed FSQC.
+> Setting group_only = true, will skip individual-level processing and run only the group-level analysis.

+> To run in batch mode, use `qc_fsqc.slurm`

-3) python3 -m ./qc/qc_complete.py
+3) `python3 -m ./qc/qc_complete.py`

 This script will recompute the group statistics of aparc and aseg segmentations after normalization of volumes by ETIV.

 A new aseg_stats_norm.csv is saved for each subject.

 The number of outliers is updated and all QC statistics are merged and saved in the fsqc-results-complete.csv file.

+> To run in batch mode, use `qc_complete.slurm`

 ## Statistics